ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ~~~~

-### Hardware Version Claims (hardware-version-claims)
+### hwversion (Hardware Version) Claim

-The hardware version is a text string the format of which is set by each manufacturer.
+The "hwversion" claim is a text string the format of which is set by each manufacturer.
 The structure and sorting order of this text string can be specified using the version-scheme item from CoSWID {{CoSWID}}.
 It is useful to know how to sort versions so the newer can be distinguished from the older.